CartoDB/carto-workshop/03-cartography/resources/cartocss.md

 * The destination is the effect on the rest of the map, underneath the source
 * Any layers that appear above the source are unaffected by the applied style and are rendered normally
 * Typically, you apply CartoCSS properties to different layers on a map.
 You can add multiple styles and values for each layer
 * Alternatively, you can apply CartoCSS by nesting categories and values.
-Categories contain multiple values listed under the same, single category using brackets `{ }`.
+Categories contain multiple values listed under the same, single category using curly brackets `{ }`.
 This enables you visualize all of the styling elements applied to the overall map or to individual symbolizers, and avoid adding any redundant or unnecessary parameters.
 This is the suggested method if you are applying styles to a multi-scale map.

 *Note*: Be mindful when applying styles to a map with multiple layers.
 Instead of applying an overall style to each map layer, apply the style to one layer on the map using this nested structure.
 For example, suppose you have a map with four layers, you can define zoom dependent styling as a nested value in one map layer.
 You do not have to go through each layer of the map to apply a zoom style.
-Using the nested structure allows you to apply all of the styling inside the brackets `{ }`.
+Using the nested structure allows you to apply all of the styling inside the curly brackets `{ }`.
 This is a more efficient method of applying overall map styling.